Carrot Bundt Cake

 An easy, moist and delicious Carrot Bundt Cake, perfect for any occasion, with a rich and flavorful blend of cinnamon, nutmeg, and cream cheese frosting!

-I used a Betty Crocker Super Moist Spice Cake Mix when I made this recipe.
+I used a Duncan Hines Spice Cake Mix when I made this recipe.
 You can use a different one if you prefer.
 Or use your favorite homemade spice cake recipe.
+I think Pillsbury makes a great version as well.
+Look for the brands that still sell the cake mix in a 15.25 ounce size.
+Betty Crocker has gone down to 13.25 ounces so you don’t get quite as much cake anymore.

 Sure!
 If you don’t have spice cake mix, I imagine you could use a yellow cake mix or vanilla.
 In order to add more flavor that you would expect from a carrot cake, try adding two teaspoons of cinnamon and a pinch of ginger when preparing the batter.